-- While the Industry Transformation Maps (ITMs) is a major strategy of the CFE, very few businesses found the ITMs to be of priority to them. - For the relevant trade associations who fall within the 23 ITMs, and wanted to be involved in the ITM implementation, they should proactively engage the relevant implementing government agencies to discuss specific roles and ways in which they would like to be involved, and the agencies concerned should support them. - For the industry sectors without ITMs: - → Trade associations who wanted to develop their own equivalent industry development initiatives should proactively approach the relevant government agencies to seek guidance, support and assistance in the specific areas they would like to drive/implement; or - → Trade associations can engage the relevant implementing government agencies to find synergies and explore how they can fit within the 23 ITMs.
+- While the Industry Transformation Maps (ITMs) is a major strategy of the CFE, very few businesses found the ITMs to be of priority to them. - For the relevant trade associations who fall within the 23 ITMs, and wanted to be involved in the ITM implementation, they should proactively engage the relevant implementing government agencies to discuss specific roles and ways in which they would like to be involved, and government should support them with funding support of 80% in the ITM industry projects. - For the industry sectors without ITMs: - → Trade associations who wanted to develop their own equivalent industry development initiatives should proactively approach the relevant government agencies to seek guidance, support and assistance in the specific areas they would like to drive/implement. - → Government should be flexible to provide funding support to these associations at the project level, without the need to apply for support through the LEAD programme.